adecarolis/wfweb/README.md

 **For screenshots, documentation, User FAQ, Programmer FAQ, and more, please [see the project's wiki](https://gitlab.com/eliggett/wfview/-/wikis/home).**

 wfview is copyright 2017-2020 Elliott H. Liggett.
+All rights reserved. wfview source code is licensed via the GNU GPLv3.

 ### Features:
 1. Plot bandscope and bandscope waterfall.
 Optionally, also plot a "peak hold".
 A splitter lets the user adjust the space used for the waterfall and bandscope plots.